 Keep descriptive notes on everything you do with each batch that you make, especially if you make any changes to the recipe's ingredients or procedures.
 If you do this, you'll be able to reproduce the batch with similar results, or modify the recipe later to suit your preferred taste.

 First observe.
 Carefully pour the finished, chilled beverage into a clear glass and evaluate it.
 Notice the bubbles, the color, the aroma, and the taste.
 How was it?
 Was it sensational?
 Or just okay?
 Or terrible?
 How could it be improved the next time?

 It's also important to note the reactions of your friends, but be aware that people often have strong preferences.
 Remember those tiresome Coke® versus Pepsi® ads?
 There will always be someone who will prefer commercial beverage taste over homemade.

 Record the results in your notebook along with any recommendations for future batches.
 And be sure to record the failures too.
 It's very easy to forget a mistake and its causes.

 You'll soon become skilled at soft drink carbonation, and a true connoisseur of naturally carbonated drinks.
 You'll know how to carbonate drinks of almost any flavored mixture, and enjoy discovering your personal favorites.

-Not satisfied with knowing how to carbonate drinks naturally, some home soda fountain enthusiasts install an actual CO2 powered commercial soda fountain such as those used in fast-food restaurants and bars.
+Not satisfied with knowing how to carbonate drinks naturally, some home soda fountain enthusiasts install an actual CO2 powered commercial soda fountain similar to those used in fast-food restaurants and bars.

 The equipment consists of a carbonator unit, CO2 powered syrup pumps, and a dispensing unit with an ice container.
 The carbonator unit combines CO2 gas with ordinary drinking water to produce soda water by a method called forced carbonation.